 We also have three social functions (dinners) that run between $20 and $50.
 Also, save a dollar or two for the at lunch meetings, you might get “fined” a dollar by the Sergeant at Arms for silly minor things.
 Its all in fun.

 Q: What if I don’t live in West Salem?

 A: Most members are from the West Salem area or work in West Salem.
 However, you can live anywhere as long as the meeting time (Monday’s at noon) is convenient.
 Many members have children or grandchildren in West Salem Schools.

 Q: How long are the lunch meetings and what goes on there?

 A: Lunch meetings begin at noon with 15 minutes of fellowship.
-At 12:15, the president will “ring the bell” and we say the flag salute, a brief prayer and the “Four Way Test.”
+At 12:10, the president will “ring the bell” and we say the flag salute, a brief “thought of the day” or invocation and a reciting of the “Four Way Test.”
 After a few minutes of announcements, the members will pay a dollar to “boast” then the Sergeant at Arms will work the room.
 After that the speaker comes up for about 20 minutes.
 We are done at 1:00.